nicky-nym/nicky-nym.github.io/pages/remainder.md

 Ideally the kinematic city buildings would all be built with standpipes and fire sprinkler systems, so pump engines and tender vehicles may be less important in a kinematic city, allowing the city to instead have more ambulances, hazmat vehicles and rescue vehicles.

-## <a name="work-better"></a>(2) What we want &mdash; things that should work better

-> "If we stick to business as usual most of it is going to be
-> disorderly and less functional than the stuff we already have."[^growth]
-> &mdash; Paul Romer, Nobel prize-winning economist, New York University.

 ---

 ## <a name="how-cities-work"></a>(4) How cities work